brandontan2003/create_product_workflow/README.md

 ## Description
 This repository demonstrates how to use Business Process Model Notation (BPMN) to orchestrate RESTful API calls and create records in a database.
 The process automates the flow of business logic by invoking external APIs based on defined workflows and business rules, resulting in efficient data handling and management.

+## Technologies Used
+- **Java**: A versatile, platform-independent programming language used for developing the backend logic and integrating the BPMN process.
+Java is utilized for its rich ecosystem, stability, and performance.
+- **Maven**: A build automation tool primarily used for managing project dependencies, building the application, and ensuring all required libraries and modules are available.
+- **Docker**: A containerization platform used to package the application and its dependencies into a portable container.
+This allows for consistent development, testing, and production environments.
+- **BPMN (Business Process Model and Notation)**: A graphical representation for specifying business processes in a workflow.
+In this project, BPMN is used to define and orchestrate the execution flow that interacts with RESTful APIs and updates the database.
+---

 ## Pre-requisites
 Before you begin, ensure that you have the following tools and services installed:
 1. **Java**